yszxh/CLIProxyAPI/MANAGEMENT_API.md

 ## Notes

-- Changes are written to the YAML configuration file and picked up by the server’s file watcher to hot-reload clients and settings.
+- Changes are written back to the YAML config file and hot‑reloaded by the file watcher and clients.
-- `allow-remote-management` and `remote-management-key` must be edited in the configuration file and cannot be changed via the API.
+- `allow-remote-management` and `remote-management-key` cannot be changed via the API; configure them in the config file.